|

 very brief period every year.
 Man, good organization DOES save you a lot

+of work!
+And this system seems to work everyone.
 It didn’t work for me and that is why I have a story to tell.
 At

 the time of this revelation I was in the following situation: I had too